 Bio-acetate

-A genuinely sustainable alternative to cellulose acetate is bio-acetate.
+A brilliant sustainable alternative to cellulose acetate is bio-acetate.
 Bio-acetate replaces the petroleum oil element with plant oils.
 Brands like PALA use castor seed oil in their bio-acetate designs, and it’s great to see a natural alternative to petroleum making it into the mainstream.

 Recycled Plastic